pola-rs/r-polars/docs/docs/reference/Expr_cat.md

-# `Expr_cat`

-cat: related methods
+# cat: related methods

-## Description

-Create an object namespace of all cat related methods.
- See the individual method pages for full details

-## Usage

 ```r
 Expr_cat()
 ```

-## Value
+## Returns

 Expr

+Create an object namespace of all cat related methods.
+See the individual method pages for full details

 ## Examples

 ```r
 #missing
 ```